 The larger display ratio makes the Series 4 and Series 5 look quite different to the Series 3 despite a similar design overall.
 In addition to the display increase, the Apple Watch Series 5 also offers an Always-On Retina display, which is the main differentiating factor between it and the Series 4.
 The Always-On display means you don't have to raise your wrist to wake the display up, with the screen always visible.
 A raise of the wrist, or a tap on the display will brighten the Series 5 display instead.

 Apple Watch Series 5 vs 4 vs Series 3: Models

 - Series 3: Aluminium only options, two colours, Nike+ model

-- Size options: 38mm/42mm (Series 3), 40mm/44mm (Series 4)
+- Size options: 38mm/42mm (Series 3), 40mm/44mm (Series 4 and 5)

 The Series 3 comes in 38mm and 42mm size options, as well as in a choice of GPS only or GPS and Cellular.
 There is also a Space Grey aluminium Nike+ model available with a Anthracite and Black Nike Sport Band.
 The Nike+ model is also available in GPS and GPS and Cellular options.